 with col1:

-st.session_state.opacity = st.slider("Opacity", 0.1, 1.0,
+st.session_state.opacity = st.slider(

-st.session_state.opacity, key="opacity_slider")
+"Opacity", 0.1, 1.0, st.session_state.opacity, key="opacity_slider")

 with col2:

-st.session_state.radius_scale, key="radius_slider")
+"Radius scale", 0.5, 3.0, st.session_state.radius_scale, key="radius_slider")

 selection = st.pydeck_chart(deck, on_select="rerun", selection_mode="single-object")

-objects = selection["selection"]["objects"].get("ScatterplotLayer", [])
+picked = objects.get("ScatterplotLayer", [])

-if objects:
+if picked:

-clicked_id = objects[0].get("id")
+clicked_id = picked[0].get("id")

 if st.session_state.highlighted_id is not None: